Get all the latest data for Agadir

 Does a property price drop look likely in Agadir as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Agadir over the next 12 months appears low, mainly because the market never got overheated in the first place.
+As of 2026, a meaningful property price decline in Agadir over the next 12 months looks like a medium-low risk rather than the most likely scenario.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Agadir.